 We are pleased to announce an on-site didactic session on communication styles using the DiSC assessment tool, designed to enhance communication and teamwork.
 We also offer a training session covering a Deliberate Practice framework, accessing and sustaining an optimized performance and learning state, and developing a commitment and meta-outcome to support student focus, intrinsic motivation and Step 1 Exam Success.
 The second component will focus on developing an Exam Preparation Plan and Schedule, applying learning strategies and test taking strategies to support their Exam preparation activities.

-IIHC has expanded and in 2018 will be offered twice.
-The first session will be offered from June 4th thru June 29th, 2018.
-The second session starts on July 9th and concludes August 3rd.
-The first session will be offered in our medical centers in Oakland, San Francisco, Santa Clara, San Jose, Vallejo, Walnut Creek, Santa Rosa, and Fresno.
-The second session will be offered in South San Francisco, Redwood City, Walnut Creek, Central Valley and Fresno.
+IIHC has expanded and in 2019 will be offered twice.
+The first session will be offered from June 3rd thru June 28th, 2019.
+The second session starts on July 8th and concludes August 2nd.
+The first session will be offered in our medical centers in Oakland, San Francisco, Santa Clara, San Jose, Vallejo, Walnut Creek and Santa Rosa.
+The second session will be offered in Oakland, San Francisco, San Leandro, Modesto and Fresno.
 There will be limited clinical experiences in Oakland, Santa Clara, and San Francisco during the second session.
 Participants typically have all of their experiences at one medical center, but students may travel to multiple sites if they choose; transportation in the Bay Area can be challenging, so please share with us any plan to seek experiences at multiple Kaiser Permanente locations.
 Applicants are asked to state their current interests in medicine and express their current involvement in serving diverse communities.
 They will be paired with physician mentors in various clinical settings of their choice.
 You will also participate in weekly didactic and reflection sessions on Friday mornings.
 Please indicate which session you are able to participate (Session I OR Session II).